 2011 Dashboard V2 Performance

-The Version 2 Dashboard performance for 2011 was worse than the NASDAQ Composite due to the numerous trend changes.
-In addition, hedge fund managers on average lost about 5% for their clients.
+The Version 2 Dashboard performance for 2011 was worse than the NASDAQ Composite due to frequent trend changes.
+In addition, hedge fund managers on average lost about 5% for their clients in 2011.
 That should indicate how difficult 2011 was to make money.
 The Dashboard results are provided in this link:

 2012 Dashboard Performance